A Neighborhood Initiative

 Community Wellness

-Investment in quality and accessible basic needs to create and sustain community wellness
+Invest in quality and accessible basic needs to improve community wellness

 Youth Development